Energlyn & Churchill Park railway station: Construction

 The station was built by a Colas Rail and Morgan Sindall joint venture.

 Services

 In the December 2016 timetable, the basic daytime service remains two trains per hour each way, to Caerphilly, Cardiff Central & Penarth southbound and to Bargoed northbound.
 One per hour of the latter continues to Rhymney.
 This drops to hourly in the evening and two-hourly on Sundays.
 Increasing the frequency of services to four per hour in each direction has been proposed, but is not currently possible due to timetabling issues at Bargoed.

+In the June 2024 timetable change, the train services will be continuing to Barry Island.
+The trains that are operating to/from Rhymney will not stop at this station apart from the Monday to Saturday evenings from 8pm and Sundays services.
+The trains that are operating to/from Bargoed will stop at this station.